-A Chinese work permit is needed for expats to find work in the country.
-The process for acquiring a work permit for China can be complicated and is mostly handled by the hiring company.
+A Chinese work permit is needed for expats to find work in the country, and the process for acquiring a work permit for China can be complicated and is mostly handled by the hiring company.

-The majority of expat jobs are found in major cities with large expat business communities such as Shanghai, Beijing and Guangzhou.
-Speaking Mandarin is an advantage and is often a way to secure a high-paying job.
-However, many international companies use English in everyday affairs and many expats get by without Mandarin.
+The majority of expat jobs are found in major cities such as Shanghai, Beijing and Guangzhou, all with large expat business communities.
+Speaking Mandarin is an advantage and is often a way to secure a high-paying job, but many international companies use English in everyday affairs and many expats get by without Mandarin.

 Work culture in China

 Chinese business culture is dominated by guanxi, a local concept that is a more intricate take on the Western idea of networking.
 Much time is devoted to cultivating and maintaining relationships as local businesspeople rarely do business with those they don't know and trust.

 Related to the concept of guanxi is 'saving face'.
 It’s important that expats always conduct themselves in a dignified manner and avoid offending or embarrassing their Chinese associates at all costs.

 Integrating into Chinese corporate culture can be quite a challenge for Western expats.
 The language barrier, in particular, may take some adjustment, and expats would do well to at least learn some key phrases in Mandarin.